IBM-Bluemix-Docs/mass-data-migration/faqs.md

 {: #how-much-data}
 {: faq}

 There is virtually no limit to the amount of data you can transfer, whether it’s a few terabytes or many petabytes.
-Each device holds up to 120 TB of usable capacity at RAID-6, but you can use multiple devices to accommodate larger workloads. {{site.data.keyword.mdms_short}} also offers inline compression, which may further increase usable capacity depending on how compressible your dataset is.
+Each device holds up to 120 TB of usable capacity at RAID-6, but you can use multiple devices to accommodate larger workloads. {{site.data.keyword.mdms_short}} also offers inline compression, which may further increase usable capacity depending on how compressible your data set is.
 The largest single object is limited to 10 TB in size.

 ## How do I use multiple devices to move larger workloads that exceed 120 TB?